 Method 2 – Install Node.js with Official Node PPA

 The official team provides a repository for the Node.js installation on the Ubuntu system.
 But it has limitations to installing a single version at a time.
 You can use multiple versions on a single system similar to nvm.

 Run the below commands to enable PPA to your system.

 curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -

 Once you add the repository, install Node.js by executing the following command.

 sudo apt install nodejs

-Once you complete the installation, run below command to view current Node.js version.
+Once you complete the installation, run the below command to view the current Node.js version.

 You have learned to install Node.js on Ubuntu 20.04.
 In this tutorial, you found two methods for installing node.js on Ubuntu.
 Next you may need to install Yarn package manager for Node.js, which have multiple benefits over npm.